antoniogiacomelli/RK0/README.md

 The core principle:

-> Execution progress is excplit and scheduler-centred.
+> Execution progress is explicit and scheduler-centred.

-The result is orthogonal mechanisms that encode the *cause of progress* directly.
+The result is a set of orthogonal services that encode the *cause of progress* directly, don't overlap and complement each other.

 ---